wallytutor/elmer-sif-vscode/README.md

 VS Code extension for Elmer Multiphysics SIF.

+## Installation

+Use command `Developer: Install Extension from Location` and select this directory.

+## Legacy manual install

 Just drop this directory inside your `.vscode` directory, it should work.

 If you have problems, assuming your user is called `admin` under Windows, add the following snipped to the `.vscode/extensions.json`.